 In 1967 TTA introduced jet service with the 75-seat Douglas DC-9 "Pamper Jet" and operated the aircraft on an Albuquerque-Santa Fe-Dallas-Houston route.
 By early 1968 the DC-9's were introduced to Roswell with an Albuquerque-Roswell-Midland/Odessa-Dallas-Houston route.
 The carrier's name was changed to Texas International (TI) in 1969 and a new route authority from Albuquerque to Los Angeles as well as nonstop authority to Dallas was introduced.
 A larger, 100-seat version of the DC-9, designated as the DC-9-30, was also introduced.
 DC-9 jet service to Santa Fe ended in 1970 and all service to Santa Fe was suspended in mid-1972 due to runway conditions at the airport and never reinstated.
 A nonstop flight from Albuquerque to Midland/Odessa was operated until 1974 and a flight from Albuquerque to Lubbock that went onto Amarillo was operated in 1974 and 1975.
 New service was proposed from Albuquerque to Las Vegas, Nevada from 1974 through 1976 and to Reno, Nevada in 1977 however neither route was approved.
+Texas International was shut down from December, 1974 until early April 1975 when ground staff employees called a strike.
+The strike left four cities in southeastern New Mexico with no air service.
 In 1977 TI introduced all jet service to Carlsbad, Clovis, and Hobbs but the DC-9's proved to be too much capacity for these cities and the carrier reverted back to using Convair 600's at each city just short of one year later.
-At that time each of the eastern New Mexico cities had only flights to Albuquerque with no more eastbound service to Dallas.
+At that time each of the southeastern New Mexico cities had only flights to Albuquerque with no more eastbound service to Dallas.
 After airline deregulation in late-1978, TI was allowed to discontinue service to its smaller cities when new commuter carriers, Crown Airlines and Air Midwest, were able to take over in early 1979.
 TI continued to fly to Roswell with a single DC-9-30 jet to Albuquerque and onto Dallas/Fort Worth (DFW) but left that city as well in the fall of 1979.
 Service from Albuquerque to Las Vegas finally began in early 1980 as well as nonstop flights to TI's second hub at Houston.
 New routes to Salt Lake City, Utah and San Antonio, Texas were also briefly operated in 1982.
 The airline had planned to return to Roswell with a single DC-9-30 jet to Albuquerque and DFW in June, 1982 but plans changed as TI was about to be merged with a major airline.